joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 1. Using loops, try to print out the factorial of a number (allowing the user to enter the value).
 Have error-checking (i.e. make sure that, if `f(n) = n!`, that
  `n >= 0`).
 If you want to calculate big factorials (e.g. where `n! >= 2^64`), refer to [this](#http://msdn.microsoft.com/en-us/library/s3f49ktz.aspx) to fiddle with datatype ranges.

 2. Using loops, print out the 8th term of the fibonacci sequence.
 Some of you may have been exposed to this in a math class, but if not then look [here](#http://en.wikipedia.org/wiki/Fibonacci_number).
-3. Just like the other shapes we've printed out, finish the example on the diamond shape.
-When finished with that, try making a more efficient version (HINT: You'll be using absolute value).

 -------------------------------------------------------------------------------
 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>